raymondxu/devfest-webdev-track/DevFest Web Development Track.md

 <a id="rest-apis"></a>
 ### 3.1.1 REST APIs

-API's let us access external data in an easy, standardized way.
+APIs let us access external data in an easy, standardized way.
 In the webapp world, when we say API we usually mean [REST (or RESTful) API][rest-api], which can be effectively thought of as an API that is accessible at a series of URL addresses.
 An extremely simple example of a REST API is [placekitten.com](http://placekitten.com), an API that serves images of kitten.
 Here's how it works.
 If you point your browser to `http://placekitten.com/<width>/<height>`, it returns a picture of a kitten with that width and height.
 If you go to `/g/<width>/<height>` the image will be grayscale.
 Go to these urls to see a very basic REST API in action.

 URL | Image
 ------|-----